lab1092/blender-manual_ja/manual/render/output/video.rst

 AVI Codec
    AVI codec compression.
 Available codecs are operating-system dependent.
    When an AVI codec is initially chosen, the codec dialog is automatically launched.
-   The codec can be changed directly using the :guilabel:`Set Codec` button which appears (*AVI Codec settings.*).
+   The codec can be changed directly using the *Set Codec* button which appears (*AVI Codec settings.*).
 AVI Jpeg
    AVI but with Jpeg compression.
    Lossy, smaller files but not as small as you can get with a Codec compression algorithm.